 Certain reclassifications are made to prior year amounts whenever necessary to conform with the current year presentation.
-Certain reclassifications have been made to balances within Note 8: Other Assets and Liabilities for the year ended December 31, 2022 to condense line items of the same nature into a single line.
+Certain reclassifications have been made to balances within the Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2022 and Note 9: Other Assets and Liabilities for the year ended December 31, 2022 to condense line items of the same nature into a single line.

-During the three months ended June 30, 2023, we identified additional significant accounting policies as described below.
+We identified additional significant accounting policies as described below.

 Revenue.
-Revenue includes sales of pharmaceutical products.
+Revenue includes sales of LUMRYZ.
 ASC 606 applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.
 Under ASC 606, an entity recognizes revenue when the performance obligations to the customer have been satisfied through the transfer of control of the goods or services.
 To determine the appropriate revenue recognition for arrangements that the Company believes are within the scope of ASC 606, we perform the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The Company applies the five-step model to contracts only when the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
+The Company applies the five-step model to contracts only when the Company and its customer's rights and obligations under the contract can be determined, the contract has commercial substance, and it is probable that the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
 For contracts that are determined to be within the scope of ASC 606, the Company identifies the promised goods or services in the contract to determine if they are separate performance obligations or if they should be bundled with other goods and services into a single performance obligation.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.